-Community Colleges of Spokane complies with the Veterans Access, Choice and Accountability Act of 2014 by providing in-state tuition for eligible veterans and their dependents.
+Spokane Colleges complies with the Veterans Access, Choice and Accountability Act of 2014 by providing in-state tuition for eligible veterans and their dependents.
 A veteran tuition waiver of 20% may be available to qualifying students.

 A Washington State tuition and fee waiver may be available for eligible spouses and dependents of military personnel who were killed or permanently disabled while engaged in active military service.